On divisorial stability of finite covers: Interpolation and applications

 We end by using Corollary \ref{end-cor} to produce constant scalar curvature K\"ahler metrics, for which we need $Y$ to be smooth.
 We need the following equivariant analogue of Boucksom--Jonsson's work relating divisorial and uniform K-stability, proved using their results.

 \begin{theorem} A polarised variety $(Y,L_Y)$ is $G$-equivariantly divisorially stable if and only if it is uniformly K-stable on $\E^{1,G}$. \end{theorem}

 \begin{proof}

-Let $\mu \in \M^{1,G}$ be a $G$-invariant finite norm measure and let $\phi \in \E^{1,G}$ be such that where $G$-invariance of such a $\phi$ follows from Proposition \ref{G-invarinant measures and energy comparison}.
+Let $\mu \in \M^{1,G}$ and let $\phi \in \E^{1,G}$ be such that where $G$-invariance of such a $\phi$ follows from Proposition \ref{G-invarinant measures and energy comparison}.
 By Proposition \ref{isomorphism between metrics of finite energy}, there is a sequence $\phi_k \in \H^{\NA,G}$ of $G$-invariant Fubini--Study metrics decreasing to $\phi$, and in particular $\MA(\phi_k)$ converges to $\MA(\phi) = \mu$ by continuity of the Monge--Amp\`ere operator.
 Thus we have produced a sequence of $G$-invariant divisorial measures converging to $\mu$.
 It follows that $G$-equivariant divisorial stability is equivalent to the existence of an $\epsilon>0$ such that for all $\mu\in \M^{1,G}$ by continuity of the quantities involved.

 We next show that the latter condition is equivalent to uniform K-stability on $\E^{1,G}$.
 As the content of their proof that divisorial stability is equivalent to uniform K-stability on $\E^1$ (along with the non-Archimedean Calabi--Yau theorem), Boucksom--Jonsson prove that for any $\phi\in \E^1$ we have equality see Example \ref{metrics-vs-measures}.
 But Theorem \ref{G-invarinant measures and energy comparison} implies that the Monge--Amp\`ere operator induces a bijection between finite norm $G$\emph{-invariant} measures and finite energy $G$-\emph{invariant} metrics (modulo addition of constants), meaning that Equation \eqref{BJ-eqn} proves the equivalence of the conditions and and hence proves the result. \end{proof}